 - Talk to experienced students about your interests and studies.

-- Read newspapers and magazines such as: New York Times (or the NYT Learning Network), Wall Street Journal, New Yorker, Harpers, Popular Science, or similar.
+- Read newspapers and magazines such as: New York Times (or the NYT Learning Network), Wall Street Journal, New Yorker, Harpers, Atlantic, Popular Science, or similar.

 - Explore the National Criminal Justice Reference Service (NCJRS)

 - Explore Political Science databases, especially CIAO

 - Explore criminology databases and books such as the Springer Briefs series.

 - Check the Encyclopedia of Social Work

 Try to find a topic that is not very common or very typical.
 Usually the top topics in a database like CQ Researcher or Opposing Viewpoints are already over-worked.
 Dig a little deeper to fnd something fresh.